 Perhaps we’ll spend the first 20 years working out how to work things out.
 Finding ways to approach the tough questions about world boundaries, religion, poverty and the other causes of conflict.

-Instead of yahooing as we surf the waves of old ideas, we create a climate where new ideas can be expressed safely by thoughtful, caring individuals.
+Instead of yahooing as we surf the waves of old or extreme ideas, we create a climate where new ideas can be expressed safely by thoughtful, caring individuals.
 We don’t accept that feigned answer: ‘It’s too hard’.
 We acknowledge that what’s happening now is too hard.

 There should be no need to be in power or to shout the loudest to be part of the process.
 We need to make space for visionary, practical altruists (not the richest or best connected) to negotiate the best solution.
 By ‘best’, I mean whatever makes most sense in the gentler, saner world of people alive a hundred years from now.